rfg74/rfg74.github.io/Lab4.md

 <img width="500" alt="Profile Picture" src="IMG_1234.jpeg">

+*(Note: Due to some soldering problems I had to adjust my wiring such that instead of pins 11 and 12, I connected the BIN and AIN for the first driver to pins to 0 and 1 instead)*

 The Artemis board and the motors/motor drivers are being powered by seperate batteries such that the Artemis board is powered by a 650 mAh battery and the motors are powered by an 850 mAh battery.
 This was done intentionally.
 Having these components powered by different batteries allows them to function independently as well as avoids electrical noise and voltage drops caused by current fluctuation in the motors.
 Furthermore, the motors require a higher current battery as opposed to the Artemis board which is why they are being powered by the 850mAh battery.